PDC (gang): Splintering of the gang

 By the early 2000s, imprisonment of many PDC leaders led to the gang splintering.
 Various independent gangs emerged from this splintering, such as the Muslim Boys (as nicknamed by the police and press) and Y28s (not to be confused with Y28s that preceded PDC, which was a different group), the latter of which was formed by former members of the PDC Brats, a subset for younger members.
 The Y28s would later join up with Tiny OC to form GAS Gang.

 The Muslim Boys were named as such not by the gang members, but the police and press alike.
-Police would encounter youth who would claim to be muslim in order to gain preferential treatment (although some members had indeed converted to Islam).
+Police would encounter youth who would claim to be Muslim in order to gain preferential treatment (although some members had indeed converted to Islam).
 The gang themselves later adopted the name.
 Some members of the Muslim Boys began to present themselves as Islamists and claim links to Al Qaeda in order to gain street cred.
 This group caused a stir in the media for their mix of gangsterism and religion and were said to engage in forced conversions at gunpoint, although the substance to these claims of forced conversions and of their threat level has been called into question.
 Nonetheless, following the claims, the Mayor of London's senior advisor on policing, Lee Jaspar, described the Muslim Boys as a terrorist front "as tough to crack as the IRA".

-On New Years Eve in December 2004, PDC affiliate Solomon Martin (also known as Blacker) was shot dead in Thornton Heath.
+On New Year's Eve in December 2004, PDC affiliate Solomon Martin (also known as Blacker) was shot dead in Thornton Heath.
 Members of PDC that were affiliated with Blacker would dissociate from PDC and form their own gang known as CFR (Certified Riderz or Corelone Family Riderz).
 Other former members of PDC would form PIF (Paid In Full), and Tanna, who came up with the name "PDC", went and formed the 031 Bloods.